ietf-teep/architecture/draft-ietf-teep-architecture.md

 The Broker installation is commonly carried out at OEM time.
 A user can dynamically download and install a Broker on-demand.

-### Number of TEEP Brokers

-There should be generally only one shared TEEP Broker in a device.
-The device's TEE vendor will most probably supply one Broker.
-When multiple TEEs are present in a device, one TEEP Broker per TEE may be used.

-When only one Broker is used per device, the Broker provider is responsible to allow multiple TAMs and TEE providers to achieve interoperability.
-With a standard Broker interface, each TAM can implement its own SDK for its TA developer Untrusted Applications to work with this Broker.

-Multiple independent Broker providers can be used as long as they have standard interface to an Untrusted Application or TAM SDK.
-Only one Broker is generally expected in a device.

 # Attestation
 Attestation is the process through which one entity (an Attester) presents "evidence", in the form